JWales13/Idle_Adventure_Guild/GUILD_LEDGER.md

 PlayerPrefs as a Day 4 placeholder and should move into the Day 6 save.
 Git LFS must be set up before the first art commit on Day 15.
 Ad network and IAP provider still unchosen.
 Bundle ID and product name still template defaults.
+Guild.unity is not in Build Settings, which ships a black build if it is still missing at the Day 25 TestFlight pass.
+GameBootstrap currently has Use Fixed Random Seed ticked, which makes every session roll identical quest outcomes — fine for verification, wrong for any balance judgement.
 Week 4 execution surface (device builds, TestFlight, App Store Connect) is not solvable from Cowork and needs deciding before Day 22.

 Working arrangement (see §06): this runs in Claude Cowork, whose shell is a Linux VM with the project folder mounted — git exists but `unity` and `dotnet`